IBM-Bluemix-Docs/va/va_index.md

 With effect from 19 November 2020, Container Image Security Enforcement is deprecated.
 To enforce container image security use [Portieris](https://github.com/IBM/portieris){: external}.
 {: deprecated}

 You can deploy containers from any image regardless of security status unless Container Image Security Enforcement is deployed in your cluster.
+To find out how to deploy Container Image Security Enforcement, see [Installing security enforcement](/docs/Registry?topic=Registry-security_enforce#security_enforce).

 When you use Container Image Security Enforcement, any security issue that is detected by Vulnerability Advisor prevents a container from being deployed from the image.
 To allow an image with detected issues to be deployed, exemptions must be added to your policy.